 More than 850,000 UK residents are affected by dementia, and a lot of us have a loved one who requires some additional help in this area.
 Sometimes, it can be hard to understand the behavioural changes and symptoms that come as a result of dementia.

 If you aren’t confident about looking after a relative with dementia, this FAQ can help.
-Using the approaches outlined on this page, as outlined by our dementia specialists at Cedars Home Care, you can help your relative with their daily life, personal care, behavioural changes, anxiety and disorientation.
+Using the approaches outlined on this page, compiled by our dementia specialists at The Cedars Home Care, you can help your relative with their daily life, personal care, behavioural changes, anxiety and disorientation.

 You can contact our team now if you want more information on dementia care or other related problems.

 What can I do when trying to provide personal care and my relative refuses?

 First of all, try to put yourself in their shoes.
 Embarrassment is still an emotion that individuals with dementia still feel, meaning you should approach this delicately and encourage and motivate them to do things independently while knowing help is there should they need it.
 You should stop immediately if your loved one shows signs that your personal care is causing them distress; don’t ignore this, as it is their way of communicating with you.
 Try to figure out what is distressing them, as it could be age-related.